 Assessment of your needs

-Our role is to decide with you what exam arrangements are required and to notify your department and Registry of your requirements.
+The role of the Disability Service is to decide with you what exam arrangements are required and to notify your department and Registry of your requirements.

 All exam support arrangements are subject to appropriate and relevant professional evidence being provided by the student.